 Arthur L Garford had been involved in bicycle manufacturing but decided to move into the automobile component business and established the Federal Manufacturing Company in 1903.
 Garford then widened his operations and to supply the automotive industry with complete chassis.
 Auto companies using Garford chassis included Ardsley, Gaeth, Cleveland, Rainier and Studebaker.

 The contract to supply chassis to Studebaker, which commenced in late 1903, did not allow Garford to market an automobile in their own name.
-Motor cars produced by Garford were referred to as Studebaker-Garford or Studebaker.
+Motor cars produced by Garford were referred to as Studebaker-Garford (see Studebaker-Garford) or Studbaker (see Studebaker).
 But, in October 1907 Garford introduced their four-cylinder Models A and B at the Grand Central Palace Show as Garford cars.
 They were sold in 1908 and entered the Glidden Tour and other competitions as Garford.
 Studebaker objected to this infringement of their contract with Garford and the Garford name was dropped.
 The contract with Studebaker was finally terminated in 1910 after when Garford was able to put the Garford name to its cars again.

 The first legal Garford car was the four-cylinder 40 hp Model G-7, which was shown at the New York Automobile Show in January 1911.
 This was also the last Studebaker-Garford car marketed by Studebaker.
 Garford produced improved versions of the Model G for 1912 and 1913, including six-cylinder models, which were introduced in 1912.